David’s Top Three Gardening Jobs by Month

 March is also the time to plant out onion and shallot sets.
-Make sure you protect them from birds by covering with fleece or netting.
+But, make sure you protect them from birds by covering with fleece or netting.

 Finally, if you’re planting early potatoes, get them in the soil this month.

-Apply grainular fertiliser at this time and it’ll work its way into soil and be available for plants when they start to grow.
-General purpose fertiliser like growmore, adds supports to flowers, fruits, shoots and roots.
+Apply granular fertiliser at this time and it’ll work its way into soil and be available for plants when they start to grow.
+General purpose fertiliser like Miracle-Gro®, adds supports to flowers, fruits, shoots and roots.

 Scarify the Lawn

-Now is the time to do some lawn preparation before the growing season starts.
-Choose a dry day and clear leaves and debris off the lawn.
-Rake it over to remove any moss or thatch that has formed.
+Now is the time to do some lawn preparation, before the growing season starts.
+Make sure you choose a dry day and clear leaves and debris off the lawn.
+Next. rake it over to remove any moss or thatch.

 Finally, apply a top dressing of lawn feed to add nutrients.
-Make sure to choose a spring variety and not an autumn one.
+Make sure to choose a spring variety, rather than autumn.

 Climbing plants will start to grow rapidly now, so ensure they have enough support for the new growth.

 Extend your trellis or add more wire to arches and tripods as necessary.